Diverse group of 6 medical professionals with paperwork discussing patient care

 Choosing your med school path

-People often think that if you’re going into the medical field, you’re either a nurse or a doctor, but there are so many more roles and responsibilities that go into giving the general public the best possible care.
+People often think that if you’re going into the medical field, you’re either a nurse or a doctor, but so many more roles and responsibilities go into giving the general public the best possible care.
 There are even more health care roles not mentioned in this example scenario, like pharmacists providing essential medications.
 The medical world is a vast and rewarding place, so really explore all the possibilities if you’re considering this field—all the opportunities may surprise you!

 References: